-Expertise at facility further enhances animal welfare, by providing close collaboration with dedicated animal care staff and veterinary consultants, including animal care staff and a veterinarian with previous experience of working with deer, as well as other large animal species, and ready access to further highly skilled advice.
+Expertise at the facility further enhances animal welfare, by providing close collaboration with dedicated animal care staff and veterinary support with ready access to further highly skilled advice.

 What published best practice guidance will you follow to ensure experiments are conducted in the most refined way?